WifiMETRIX -- Dual-Band, 802.11 Channel Analyzer

 DFS Tester -- Validate AP DFS Functionality

 Quantify And Predict Throughput Performance Of Each Wi-Fi Channel

 Simulate Interference And Wi-Fi Congestion Using Signal Generation And Traffic Congestion

-WifiMETRIX is a new diagnostic tool used to analyze and test Wi-Fi networks.
+WifiMETRIX is a new diagnostic tool used to analyze and test APs and Wi-Fi networks.
 It is a handheld device that operates in stand-alone mode -- that is, it does not associate or connect with an AP.
-WifiMETRIX implements two important features -- AirHORN and WifiPROBE.
-The built-in Wi-Fi chip can perform both signal generation / packet injection (AirHORN) and throughput diagnostics (WifiPROBE) on each channel.
-WifiMETRIX costs only $295 USD and can be purchased online using our secure checkout.
-Shipping within the continental US is free.
+WifiMETRIX implements three important features -- DFS Testing, WifiPROBE and AirHORN.
+The built-in 6 GHz radio module has been programmed to simulate radar signal patterns, and the built-in Wi-Fi chip can perform both signal generation / packet injection (AirHORN) and throughput diagnostics (WifiPROBE) on each channel.
+WifiMETRIX costs only $395 USD and can be purchased online using our secure checkout.

 - Dual-band 802.11 Wi-Fi chip